Israel & History

 Modern discussion often collapses religious Zionism into one image: the hard-line nationalist settler.

 My Jewish Learning's piece on moderate religious Zionism points out that the movement contains a wider range of positions than the public stereotype suggests.
 Some religious Zionists have tied their worldview to maximal territorial claims and to settlement in the West Bank as a religious imperative.
 Others support the state while taking more pragmatic or restrained political positions.
 What unites them is not one policy platform.
-It is the belief that the Jewish national project in Israel carries religious significance.
+It is the belief that the Jewish national project in Israel carries religious meaning.

 That distinction matters.